 Moist Heat Sterilization

 Using autoclaves, moist heat (saturated steam under pressure) sterilizes bio-hazardous trash and heat-stable objects.
 It is the fastest and simplest physical method of sterilization.
 Moist heat has better penetrating power than dry heat and, at a given temperature, produces a faster reduction in microbial loads.
-The two common sterilization temperatures are 121°C and 132°C.
+The two common sterilization temperatures are 121°C for 15 minutes and 132°C for 5 minutes.

 Read more about the moist heat sterilization method.